Frequently Asked Questions

 Q. How are volunteer positions filled?

-Q. Must I volunteer for stuff?
+Q. Must I volunteer for a job?

 Q. Who can I talk to if I want to be a chair?